trinodb/trino/testing/trino-product-tests/README.md

 # Presto product tests

-The product tests make use of user visible interfaces (e.g. `presto-cli`) to test Presto for correctness.
+The product tests make use of user visible interfaces (e.g., the CLI) to test Presto for correctness.
 The product tests complement the unit tests because unlike the unit tests, they exercise the Presto codebase end-to-end.